fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 });
 ```

-Tests use the object [screen](https://callstack.github.io/react-native-testing-library/docs/api#screen) to do the queries to the rendered component.
+Tests use the object [screen](https://oss.callstack.com/react-native-testing-library/docs/api/screen) to do the queries to the rendered component.

 We acquire the <em>Text</em> node containing certain text by using the <em>getByText</em> function.
 The Jest matcher [toBeDefined](https://jestjs.io/docs/expect#tobedefined) is used to ensure that the query has found the element.

 React Native Testing Library's documentation has some good hints on [how to query different kinds of elements](https://callstack.github.io/react-native-testing-library/docs/guides/how-to-query).
 Another guide worth reading is Kent C. Dodds article [Making your UI tests resilient to change](https://kentcdodds.com/blog/making-your-ui-tests-resilient-to-change).

-The object [screen](https://callstack.github.io/react-native-testing-library/docs/api#screen) also has  a helper method [debug](https://callstack.github.io/react-native-testing-library/docs/api#debug) that prints the rendered React tree in a user-friendly format.
+The object _screen_ also has  a helper method [debug](https://oss.callstack.com/react-native-testing-library/docs/api/screen#debug) that prints the rendered React tree in a user-friendly format.
 Use it if you are unsure what the React tree rendered by the <em>render</em> function looks like.

 For all available queries, check the React Native Testing Library's [documentation](https://callstack.github.io/react-native-testing-library/docs/api/queries).
-The full list of available React Native specific matchers can be found in the [documentation](https://github.com/testing-library/jest-native#matchers) of the jest-native library.
+The full list of available React Native specific matchers can be found in the [documentation](https://oss.callstack.com/react-native-testing-library/docs/api/jest-matchers) of the React Native Testing Library.
 Jest's [documentation](https://jestjs.io/docs/en/expect) contains every universal Jest matcher.

 The second very important React Native Testing Library concept is firing events.
 We can fire an event in a provided node by using the [fireEvent](https://callstack.github.io/react-native-testing-library/docs/api#fireevent) object's methods.
 This is useful for example typing text into a text field or pressing a button.
 Here is an example of how to test submitting a simple form: